- 1. Duty to Conduct Section 47 Enquiries

 If concerns remain, the professional should discuss with a designated/named/lead person or senior manager in their agency and the agency may formally request that Children’s social care convene an initial child protection conference.
 Children’s social care should convene a conference where one or more professionals, supported by a senior manager/named or designated professional requests one.

-If the matter remains unresolved the Conflict Resolution/Escalation Policy should be used.
+If the matter remains unresolved the Resolving Professional Difference (Escalation) Policy should be used.

 11. Timescales for Section 47 Enquiries